-DisABLEd Workers’ goal is to assist the disabled community to help them reach their goals with accurate, detailed benefit information.
+DisABLEd Workers’ goal is to assist the disabled community in reaching their goals with accurate, detailed benefit information.
 As you might have read on our “About Us” page, our company was started by a disabled individual.
 He has always made it a top priority that we help those that are disabled in any way we can and to never sign a client until they are completely informed about the positives and/or negatives related to them.

-We hope that with our programs we can help you reach your goals!
+We hope that our programs can help you reach your goals!

 How do you use the Social Security funds your EN receives?

 Most ENs keep all the funds to pay for the services they have provided.
 We give you a good portion of what we receive back, as we feel you are doing your share of the work.
 Since we believe education will help you land a better job, we provide you with assistance through the PASS Plan even though we receive no compensation.

-I am not comfortable with giving you my Social Security information
+What if I’m not comfortable giving you my Social Security information?

 How do I assign my ticket to DisABLEd Workers?

-Click here to Apply – this will take you to our application page to get started!
+Click here to apply.
+This will take you to our intake form page to get started!